Aldo Monges

 Aldo Monges (/es/; 17 January 1942 – 19 July 2025) was an Argentine folk singer, popularly known as El Trovador Romántico.

-Life and career
+Life and Career

 Monges was born in Córdoba 17 January 1942.

 He participated as a musical performer in two films: La carpa del amor and Los éxitos del amor, both from 1979.
 His song Canción para una mentira, from his first album, obtained considerable diffusion at that time, a success that was used for a long time as a musical curtain in the popular television program "Argentinísima" by Julio Mahárbiz.

 Among his hits, mostly from the 1970s, one could mention Brindo por tu cumpleaños, Qué voy a hacer con este amor and Olvídame muchacha, among other songs.

+Death

 Monges died in Buenos Aires on 19 July 2025, after going through a prolonged period of illness, at the age of 83.